-Demeree (known artistically as D. Douglas) is a Jamaican-American artist born and raised in Connecticut.
-Graduating from Temple University with a Bachelors in Studio Art, Demeree wanted to find a way to make a breakthrough into the art industry.
-However, the education she received wasn't enough to truly inspire her.
-It wasn't until Demeree's own personal natural hair journey that led to her painting something that was more motivating.
+Demeree, artistically known as D. Douglas, is a Jamaican-American mixed media artist born and raised in Connecticut.
+Graduating from Temple University with a Bachelor’s in Studio Art, Demeree wanted to find a unique way to make a breakthrough into the art industry.
+However, it wasn't until years later, in 2016, that Demeree's own personal natural hair journey gave her the inspiration needed to embark on her current body of work.
+A common theme you’ll see is a reflection of herself - a black woman daring to “normalize” black hair by journeying through life embracing her own natural curls.

 June 2018 - Art For The Cash Poor - Philadelphia, PA